Select Page

 The school district budget is one of the primary management tools for school administrators and boards.
 Its primary purpose is to translate the district’s strategic initiatives into programs and services that support student learning This presentation references the WASB/WASBO Budget Cycle Handbook, and we encourage attendees to bring their copy.
 The presentation will discuss revenue sources and limits, budget planning and development, reconciliation and approval, budget management and reporting.

-School District Referenda (Two-part) (July-Aug.
-2022)
+School District Referenda (Two-part) (June 2024)

-Part two covers the legal and policy considerations that you should consider before going to referendum.
+More and more school districts are going to referenda for funding and facilities.
+This webinar will cover the legal and policy considerations that you should consider before going to referendum.
 This includes detailed analysis of the different types of referenda, the procedure and timing of referenda, the use of district funds and resources during a referendum, the roles of the board, individual board members and staff during a referendum, and how districts, staff, and boards may interact with third party groups, such as “vote yes,” “vote no,” etc.

 Social Media, Online Communications and Email Use – Implications for School Board Members Webinar (May 2022)